 6 steps to become an online entrepreneur

 How many of us had that thought - should I start my own thing?
-Alright, but where to begin?
+Okay, but where to begin?
 Is this idea good enough?
-Is it really gonna work?!
+Is it really gonna work?

 We’ve invited Johannes Larsson, the founder and CEO of www.financer.com, an SEO geek and affiliate marketing expert to give you some tips on how to become an online entrepreneur.
 He’s been practising entrepreneurship and digital marketing for over a decade and runs a global remote team.
 Let’s hear him out!